 }

-Here the service processes the file and returns a response with the file path.
+The service handles the file and provides a response that contains the file path.

 import { BadRequestException, Injectable } from '@nestjs/common';